w3f/polkadot-wiki/docs/learn/learn-governance.md

 ## Mechanism

-In governance v1, active token holders and the council together administrate a network upgrade decision.
+In Governance v1, active token holders and the council together administrate a network upgrade decision.
 No matter whether the proposal is proposed by the public (token holders) or the council, it will eventually have to go through a referendum to let all holders, weighted by stake and conviction , make the decision.